Finding path and cycle counting formulae in graphs with Deep Reinforcement Learning: Introduction

 In \cite{furer2017combinatorial} and \cite{arvindwl}, the length limits mentioned above are theoretically explained by examining the relationship between the subgraph counting problem and the $k$th-order Weisfeiler-Leman test ($\WL k$).
 These papers conclude that $\WL 3$ cannot count cycles longer than seven.
-Concurrently, \cite{Geerts} explored the connection between $\WL 3$ and a fragment of the matrix language MATLANG \cite{matlang}, defined by the operations $\cur L_3 := \{ \cdot, \transpose \ , \mathrm{diag}, \onevector, \odot \}$.
+Concurrently, \cite{Geerts} explored the connection between $\WL 3$ and a fragment of the matrix language MATLANG \citep{matlang}, defined by the operations $\cur L_3 := \{ \cdot, \transpose \ , \mathrm{diag}, \onevector, \odot \}$.
 This paper demonstrates that this fragment, when applied to adjacency matrices, distinguishes the same graph pairs as $\WL 3$.
-In order to build a $\WL 3$ GNN, \cite{piquenot2024grammatical} introduced a $\WL 3$ Context-Free Grammar (CFG), a generative framework that notably produces all formulae identified by \cite{voropaev2012number}.
+In order to build a $\WL 3$ GNN, \cite{piquenot2024grammatical} introduced a $\WL 3$ Context-Free Grammar (CFG).
+We observed that, with minor modifications, this generative framework is capable of producing all the formulae previously identified by \cite{voropaev2012number}.
 Taken together, these recent works enable to transform the search for a path/cycle counting algorithm into a CFG-constrained language generation problem where the aim is to build efficient path counting formulae.

+The use of context-free grammars (CFGs) for search has gained considerable attention in the literature.
+In robotics, \cite{zhao2020robogrammar} demonstrated that CFGs can effectively describe robotic structures, enabling the design and adaptation of robots for diverse tasks to be formulated as a search problem within a CFG.
+Similarly, in the field of AutoML, the application of CFG-based search has been explored \citep{klinghoffer2023diser, vazquez2023integrating}.
+In particular, \cite{vazquez2022gramml} proposed a grammar specifically designed for an AutoML task, where searching within this grammar enables the discovery of the optimal model for a given task.